yuki-zmstr/noah-read/README.md

 # 📚 CapyRead — Your Cozy Capybara Reading Companion

-CapyRead is an AI-powered chatbot that recommends books, remembers your reflections, and pairs every title with a delicious coffee.
-Built with Python, LangGraph, LangSmith, and Gradio.
+CapyRead is an AI-powered reading assistant that helps you discover books, manage your reading schedule, and track your reading journey.
+It integrates with OpenLibrary for book recommendations, Google Calendar for scheduling, and Notion for note-taking.

 ## ✨ Features

-- 📖 Book recommendations via OpenLibrary
+1. 📖 Book Recommendations

-- 🧠 Reflection memory using ChromaDB
-- ☕ Coffee pairings based on mood
+   - Get personalized book recommendations based on genres
-- 🐾 Capybara-themed personality with LangGraph orchestration
+   - Filter by minimum rating
+   - View detailed book information from OpenLibrary

+2. 📅 Reading Schedule

+   - Schedule reading sessions in your Google Calendar
+   - Customize reading duration
+   - Automatic scheduling for optimal reading times

+3. 📝 Reading Notes
+   - Create organized Notion pages for each book
+   - Track reading progress
+   - Store your thoughts and highlights

 ## 🚀 Getting Started